 The Laplacian of the gravitational potential along the line of sight in \cref{eq:infinitesimal_matrix} is computed using finite differences of the force.
 To compute these differences, we need a derivation step $h$ in \cref{eq:laplacian_finite_difference}, which is set to the size of the most refined cell the photon is in.
 In \cref{fig:reldiff_derivation_step_infinitesimal} we show the impact of the derivation step on the estimation of the convergence angular power spectrum.

-We multiplied the size of our step choice by a factor 8, 4, 2, 1/2, 1/4 and 1/8 to clearly test our method.
-For a derivation step smaller than our reference choice, we see that there is a large bias (several order of magnitudes larger that in \cref{subsec:nsteps_per_amr_cell}) on the angular power spectrum even at linear scales (small $\ell$), and then at damping at small scales (high $\ell$).
-For derivation steps larger than the reference one, there is no noticeable difference at $\ell < 10^3$, while at $\ell > 10^3$ the angular power spectrum seem to be over-estimated with increasing $h'$.
-This overall behaviour shows that we found a `sweet spot' when setting $h = 2^{\rm level}$.
-This choice was also shown to give a very good agreement with theoretical predictions from CLASS \citep{lesgourgues2011cosmic} in Rasera et al. (in prep).
+We multiplied the size of our step choice by a factor 8, 4, 2, 1/2, 1/4, and 1/8 to clearly test our method.
+For a derivation step smaller than our reference choice, we see that there is a large bias (several orders of magnitude larger than in \cref{subsec:nsteps_per_amr_cell}) on the angular power spectrum even at linear scales (small $\ell$), and then at damping at small scales (high $\ell$).
+For derivation steps larger than the reference one, there is no noticeable difference at $\ell < 10^3$, while at $\ell > 10^3$ the angular power spectrum seems to be over-estimated with increasing $h'$.
+This overall behaviour shows that we find a `sweet spot' when setting $h = 2^{\rm level}$.
+This choice was also shown to lead to very good agreement with theoretical predictions from CLASS \citep{lesgourgues2011cosmic} in \cite{rasera2021raygal}.